 The {riskassessment} Application

-Intended Use

-The {riskassessment} app is a shiny front end that extends the principles of {riskmetric} to be more usable.
+The {riskassessment} app is a Shiny front end that extends the principles of {riskmetric} to be more accessible.
 The development of the shiny app essentially negates the need for technical coding prowess to reap the benefits of the risk assessment framework.
-Additionally, the app allows users to log assessments, generate reports, and store communication for assessed packages in one single repository.
+Additionally, the app allows users to log assessments, generate reports, and store communication for assessed packages in one single database.

 How it Works

-While there is a demo application that is open to all and allows users to familiarize themselves with the interface, the actual {riskassessment} app has several pre-defined roles and requires authentication.
+The {riskassessment} app has several pre-defined roles and requires authentication.
 You can use the app as an admin, lead, reviewer, or viewer.
 Upon deployment, users are presented with the main screen where they can select packages and versions to assess.
-Once a package is selected, an overall risk classification is assigned, and users have the ability to check the results of each criterion using the Package Metrics tab.
+Once a package is selected, an overall risk classification is assigned, and users have the ability to check the results of each criterion using the “Package Metrics” tab.
 In the figure below, the {markdown} package was assessed and given a risk score of 0.19 with a Low-Risk classification.

-To provide the overall context for both the risk assessment framework used and the resulting metrics, the application houses options to review assessment criteria, and build a report for the assessed package and resultant score.
-Additional capabilities are provided based on assigned roles.
-For instance, reviewers, leads, and admins can add comments to reports.
+To provide the overall context for both the risk assessment framework used and the resulting metrics, the application includes options to review assessment criteria, add comments and build a report for the assessed package and resultant score..
+There is a demo application that is open to all and allows users to familiarize themselves with the interface.

-Recognition
+Recognition and Future Work

-The {riskassessment} application continues to evolve with feedback and as the {riskassessment} metrics are adjusted.
 During the 2nd Shiny Conference in March 2023, the app was awarded the Best App by popular vote among 20+ other app submissions.
+The {riskassessment} application continues to evolve based on user feedback and metrics are adjusted according to {riskmetric} development.

 Regulatory R Package Repository

-Intended Use

-The Regulatory Repository working group is in its early stages and was initiated to engage in discussions on validation open-source software in regulated industries, and to simplify the burden of assembling and storing R packages with accompanying evidence and documentation of quality testing and validation assessments.
-The intention is to create a cross-industry repository to magnify the benefits of true open-source collaborations and ultimately de-risk the use of public R packages for regulatory submissions.
+The Regulatory Repository working group is in its early stages and was initiated to engage in discussions on the validation of open-source software in regulated industries and to simplify the burden of assembling and storing R packages with accompanying evidence and documentation of quality testing and validation assessments.
+The intention is to create a cross-industry repository to magnify the benefits of true open-source collaborations and ultimately reduce the risk of public R packages for regulatory submissions.
 The pilot will involve the development of a centralized and public repository along with its accompanying validation pipeline and reference container image.

 Questions Answered